 Android and other mobile OSs have achieved longer battery life by implementing an aggressive power manager.
 Shortly after using a phone, its display turns off and the CPU goes into a deep power state, thus sipping as little power as possible when not in use.
 This is how phones, when they are not used, are able to last several days on a single charge.
 With Android’s power manager, the normal assumption is that when the display is off, so is the CPU.

 However, Android developers have the freedom (and mighty power) to prevent an Android device from going to sleep.
 They may wish to keep the CPU active, even when the display is off.
 Or perhaps they want to be able to prevent the display from automatically turning off during a specific activity.
-For this purpose, Google* has included akelocks into their PowerManager APIs.
+For this purpose, Google* has included wakelocks into their PowerManager APIs.
 Applications that want to prevent a device from going to sleep can grab a wakelock.
 As long as there is an active wakelock on the system, the device cannot enter suspend until the wakelock is released.
 When using wakelocks, it’s extremely important to understand that you must properly release wakelocks when they’re not needed because an unreleased wakelock will quickly drain a device’s battery, by not entering its default state to conserve energy.

 To see when a developer might use a wakelock, this article will show some of the default Android applications (and usage models) that use them in Android 4.0.
 Then the article will introduce a sample application, “Wakelocks,” from the SDPSamples collection to show how wakelocks are done in code.